Topological phases of coupled Su-Schrieffer-Heeger wires: The models

+The coupled SSH wires belong to the BDI class~\cite{shen12,asb16,sch08ClassTI,sch09ClassTI,kitaevTI,ryu10}.
+Therefore, due to chiral symmetry, there exists a Hermitian unitary operator $\Gamma$ that anticommutes with $H$, i.e., $\Gamma H \Gamma = -H$.
+As a consequence, the system can be divided into two sublattices such that the Hamiltonian connects only sites belonging to different sublattices.
+The two sublattices are distinguished by the blue and red colors in Fig.~\ref{fig:LadderStrucures}.
+Accordingly, one can define canonical bases such that the first (second) half of their elements corresponds to the first (second) sublattice.
+Then, $H$ can be written in a completely block-off-diagonal form, while the chiral operator takes the diagonal form

-For noninteracting systems with PBC, $H$ can be written as a sum of commuting operators $H(k)$ acting only on the single-particle Bloch states with the wave number $k$ in the first Brillouin zone.
-These coupled SSH wires are classified within the BDI class ~\cite{shen12,asb16,sch08ClassTI,sch09ClassTI,kitaevTI,ryu10}.
-Therefore, due to the chiral symmetry, $H(k)$ can be written in a completely block off diagonal form
+$H$ can be written as a sum of commuting operators $H(k)$ acting only on single-particle Bloch states with wave number $k$ in the first Brillouin zone.
+The Bloch states can be written in canonical forms such that $H(k)$ inherits the chiral properties and can be expressed in the off-diagonal form